-OVERVIEW: Located in San Francisco, the van Löben Sels/RembeRock Foundation's mission is to promote social justice in Northern California by means of legal services and advocacy.
+OVERVIEW: Located in San Francisco, the van Löben Sels/RembeRock Foundation promotes social justice in Northern California by means of legal services and advocacy.

-IP TAKE: For outfits working within the narrow focus area of this foundation, van Löben Sels/RembeRock Foundation is rather accessible.
-Note that the foundation defines Northern California as "Santa Cruz, Santa Clara, Stanislaus, Tuolumne, and Mono Counties and all counties north of these five counties."
+IP TAKE: For organizations working within the narrow focus area of this foundation, van Löben Sels/RembeRock Foundation is accessible.

-The foundation seeks organizations offering "direct legal services," defined as those that have attorneys on staff who provide legal aid to their clients.
-Examples of legal aid might include helping an individual or family with immigration problems, landlord/tenant issues, family law/domestic violence, and other work.
-This focus on legal aid exclusively is new in 2015.
-The foundation is laser-focused on Northern California, meaning Santa Cruz, Santa Clara, Stanislaus, Tuolumne, and Mono Counties and all counties north of these five counties.
-National and statewide organizations can also receive funds, provided that the outfit has an office and/or staff on the ground running a program/project in Northern California.
+Foundation grants often range from $7,000 to $30,000 each.
+Learn about past giving by reviewing the funder’s online grants list.
+The foundation is very focused on Northern California, defined by Santa Cruz, Santa Clara, Stanislaus, Tuolumne, and Mono Counties and all counties north of these five counties.
+National and statewide organizations can also receive funds, provided that the organization has an office or staff on the ground running a program in Northern California.

 The board meets four times a year to review grant requests, and application deadlines are in each season.
 Use the online grants manager system to apply for a grant.
 Direct general questions to the foundation staff at 415-512-0500 or to Jenny Chan, program associate, at email@example.com.